SWxTREC/vector/README.md

 When you are ready to push your image, contact the web team infrastructure group for credentials and instructions on how to log in.
 Once this is complete you can run `./docker-publish.sh` to publish your image to the server.

 ## Deploy VECTOR
-Who needs to be made aware of a release?
-What limitations/restrictions are there before making a release?
-For example, is there an explicit vetting process, or perhaps certain time windows when a release shouldn't be made?

-### Bump the version
+Be sure to `npm run lint && npm test` before creating a PR.

+When a PR is created, the branch is served, and can be reviewed, outside of the LASP network at https://dev.swx-trec.com/`<branch-name>`.
+The branch deploy will update with changes to the branch code.

+Merges to the `dev` branch will automatically be deployed to <https://dev.swx-trec.com/vector>.
+This is the `dev` deploy in the AWS environment and the contents of the `dev` branch will be reflected there.
+It uses a production build and the `.dev` environment file where `production = false`.

+To manually trigger a deploy of the dev branch, run this job: https://jenkins-build.lasp.colorado.edu/job/swx-vector-dev/

+### Version and release

-From the master branch, run `npm version <major | minor | patch>` where major indicates a breaking change, minor is noticeable but non-breaking interface change, and patch is a non-breaking, under-the-hood refinement.
+Once <https://dev.swx-trec.com/vector> is tested and ready for a release, merge `dev` into `main`.
+From the `main` branch, run `npm version <major | minor | patch>` where major indicates a breaking change, minor is noticeable but non-breaking interface change, and patch is a non-breaking, under-the-hood refinement.

 This will:

-* run the linter and unit tests, and abort if they fail
+* run the linter and unit tests and abort if they fail
 * increment the version, commit the change, and create a git tag
 * push the changes and the new tag to the remote repo
+* merge the version changes back into the dev branch

+### Deploy to AWS

+Run this Jenkins job https://jenkins-build.lasp.colorado.edu/job/swx-vector-prod/ to make a production build.
+Currently there is a manual step to deploy to the production AWS environment.
+Notify Brian McClellan or Greg Lucas to do this step.
+In future this will be automated.

 ### Deploy to GitHub pages